InterCity: Sweden

 During the 1980s, InterCity denoted trains of the highest standard in Sweden, serving as a fast and comfortable connection between major Swedish cities.
 Trains used to be set up of the most modern cars, always including a restaurant car.
 During the 1990s the Swedish State Railways introduced the new X 2000 units which replaced the InterCity trains in this role.
 In 2012 SJ started running services with Regina X55 trainsets under the name SJ 3000, which replaced InterCity trains on even more routes.
-InterCity trains now serve an auxiliary role, and are mainly used on lines where the track standard is too low to allow X 2000 and SJ 3000 trains to be utilised to their full potential, or on services which call at smaller stations with shorter distances inbetween them.
+InterCity trains now serve an auxiliary role, and are mainly used on lines where the track standard is too low to allow X 2000 and SJ 3000 trains to be utilised to their full potential, or on services which call at smaller stations with shorter distances in between them.
 InterCity trains are set up of modernised cars pulled by Rc6 locomotives with a maximum speed of 160 km/h.
 Some lines have services with both InterCity, SJ 3000 and X 2000 trains.
 As of July 2024 InterCity trains serve the following routes: